dvquy13/reviews-parsing-mlsys/deploy/cloud/gke/README.md

 > [!NOTE]
 > To create this model:
 > - Run the notebooks/train.ipynb notebook
-> - Register and create the alias `champion` for the trained model on MLflow
+> - Register the model with name `reviews-parsing-ner-aspects` and create the alias `champion` for the newly trained version on MLflow

 ---